Is a Correction Looming Ahead for Catalyst Pharmaceuticals Inc. (CPRX)

 Sponsored

-The average price from analysts is $16.90, which is $2.03 above the current price.
 CPRX currently public float of 94.95M and currently shorts hold a 7.15% ratio of that float.
-Today, the average trading volume of CPRX was 2.06M shares.
+Today, the average trading volume of CPRX was 2.13M shares.

 CPRX’s Market Performance